front-end-intermediate/5-express/readme.md

 Check that the server is still running and then visit the API endpoint for all recipes [localhost:3000/api/recipes](localhost:3000/api/recipes).
 You'll get JSON data back from the database - possibly an empty array `[]`.

-## Importing with Mongoose Model.create
+## Mongoose Model.create

+We will again use the Mongoose method `Model.create` to import data into our application.

 Add a new api route - `app.get('/api/import', recipeControllers.import);` - to our list in `server.js`: